 Accompanying this email and attached to this document is a document entitled “Covid- 19 Health Declaration”.
 You are required to fill out this form and return it to your Line-Producer prior to starting work at all Alert Levels until further notice.
 If you answer yes to any of the questions, do not come in to work and call your Line Producer or our Health and Safety Manager to discuss next steps.
 You may also need to confirm your health status on an ongoing basis, as reasonably required.

 You must stay home if you are unwell.

 Thermal thermometers are available from production if you would like to check your temperature during the day.
 Every day before you leave your house to come to work, you are required to do a “self check” following the steps on the Personal Health Flowchart (BELOW).

 If you have any concerns about your health, age or any underlying conditions please check with your GP or Healthline.

 Check the Ministry of Health website for up-to-date symptoms and protocols:

 Currently recognised symptoms are one or more of the following: a cough; a high temperature (at least 38°C); shortness of breath; sore throat; sneezing and runny nose; temporary loss of smell.

 This document will continue to evolve - we need all cast and crew to have a say in our plan and we encourage your input.
-The plan will be reviewed regularly by the Producers and Head Office Team based on new information from governing bodies and input from you all.
+The plan will be reviewed regularly by the Producers and Head Office Team based on new information from governing bodies.
 When changes or updates to this plan are made, the updated information will be communicated to you via email or will be attached to your daily callsheet.
 Printed copies can also be provided by your production office at your request.

 Daily health and safety briefings will be held at the start of each work day.

-Please communicate your suggestions or concerns to your HOD, Line-Producer or one of the following, by way of email, phone
+Please communicate your suggestions or concerns to one of the following, by way of email, phone

 See your crew list or ask a crew member for contact details